 -

-Let it cool down before using it.
+Let the cream cool completely before using it.

 Bomboloni